sickozell/SickoCV/README.md

 - Save CUE Region: saves the wav file from Cue Start to Cue End
 - Save LOOP Region: saves the wav file from Loop Start to Loop End
 - Trim Sample after Save: If this option is enabled, the sample is trimmed and saved in the chosen saving mode, otherwise it will be saved trimmed, but the entire sample remains available in memory
-- UCE updates also Loop End: if UCE button is on, when recording is stopped also Loop End cursor is reset to recording stop position.
+- UCE updates also Loop End: if UCE button is on, when recording is stopped also Loop End cursor is reset to recording stop position (if recording is reversed it updates Loop Start cursor).

 ## Switcher / SwitcherSt
 ### 2>1 switch, 1>2 router, 2 signal swapper, mute, flip flop, toggle gate